 Master of Political Science

-If you hope to conduct more intensive research into a specific area of interest within your discipline, you may want to move on to a masters program.
-This is an opportunity to choose a focus—whether you're interest is on policy impact, campaign strategy, geopolitics—to develop a thesis.
-This degree is particularly well-suited to work in government administration and public policy development.
-Typically a one to two year program, your master's degree can also be a stepping stone to a PhD program, or to law school.
-(Though you can get into law school with just a bachelor's degree, a strong master's degree performance can help put the sparkle on a less-than-stellar undergrad transcript).
+If you hope to conduct more intensive research into a specific area of interest within your discipline, you may want to move on to a master’s in political science degree.
+This is an opportunity to choose a focus—whether your interest is in policy impact, campaign strategy, or geopolitics—to develop a thesis.
+This degree is particularly well–suited for a job in government administration or public policy development.
+Typically, a one to two year program, your master’s degree in political science can also be a steppingstone to a Ph.D. program or to law school.
+Though you can get into law school with just a bachelor’s degree, a strong master’s degree performance can help put the sparkle on a less–than–stellar undergrad transcript.

 - Contemporary Political Thought